VoiceIn App for Mental Health Research

 What are we trying to do?

-VoiceIn is a digital platform designed to enhance public and patient involvement and engagement (PPIE) in research.
+VoiceIn is a digital research platform and mobile app designed to enhance and support patient and public involvement and engagement (PPIE) activities and contributions to research, and to strengthen the diversity of voices shaping health and care research.

-VoiceIn was co-designed with the people who will use it to create an effective tool that enables users to respond rapidly to mental health research ideas and provide feedback on ongoing projects.
+VoiceIn was co-designed by young people with mental health conditions, who created an effective tool that enables users to respond easily to health research ideas and provide feedback on ongoing projects.
+The mobile app has since been expanded to address other health research projects and themes, for example musculoskeletal and cancer research.

 Why is it important?

-We want to enable as many people as possible to contribute to mental health research.
-Some people find it difficult to attend face to face PPIE workshops and focus groups (for example, due to time or travel constraints).
-Making opportunities available within an app that people can use at any time to provide ideas and feedback will increase PPIE opportunities and make sure that every voice can be heard, supporting a more inclusive and representative research process.
+We want to enable as many people as possible to contribute to health research.
+Some people find it difficult to attend face to face workshops and focus groups (for example, due to time or travel constraints).
+Making opportunities available within an app that people can use at any time to provide ideas and feedback will increase the options for people to learn about, get involved and engaged with research, making sure that every voice can be heard and supporting a more inclusive and representative research process.

 How are we doing it?

-We have worked and continue to work extensively with members of the public, mental health researchers and third sector organisations to co-design and test the app to ensure it is fit for purpose.
+We have worked extensively with members of the public, mental health researchers and third sector organisations to co-design and test the app to ensure it is fit for purpose.
+We continue to work with advisory groups with diverse representatives, so that we can provide more inclusive and accessible options for public contributors to have their voices heard.

 Who are we working with?

-The Digital Health Software Team at the University of Manchester have built the digital platform to support the delivery of the app.
+The Digital Health Software Team at the University of Manchester has built the digital platform to support the delivery of the app.

 To ensure the app meets the needs of people who are interested in contributing to research in this way, we are working with: